How to write GenAI friendly content

 Use the glossary consistently

-Use Document360’s Glossary feature to tag key terms and ensure consistent terminology across articles.
-This helps Eddy AI recognize relationships between concepts and improve search results.
+Tag key terms with Document360’s Glossary feature.
+Maintain consistent terminology so Eddy AI can recognize concepts and improve search results.

 Structure for reuse